michelleconville/hangman/README.md

 ## How to Play
 In this Hangman game players aim to guess the hidden name of a country.
 The country is represented by a series of dashes, each representing one letter in the country name.

-The player inputs a letter into the terminal, if the letter appears in the country name the corresponding dash will be replaced with the letter.
-If the letter does not appear they will lose a life.
+The player inputs a letter into the terminal:
+* If the letter appears in the country name the corresponding dash will be replaced with the letter.
+* If the letter does not appear they will lose a life.

 Players continue to enter letters until they correctly guess the country name or until they have exhausted all their lives.

 ## User experience
+### Target Audience

+Anyone who want to play an online command-line interface game for a fun challenge.

+### User stories
 Users
 1. I want to be able to choose the level
 2. I want to play a fun and challenging game